ansys/pyturbowizard/README.md

 # **PyTurboWizard**

+## **Open-Source Software Disclaimer**
+This deliverable depends on Open-Source Software (OSS), which are subject to their own terms & conditions and may contain vulnerabilities.
+Ansys is not responsible for such Third-Party Software.
+It is recommended to consult your company’s Software Security department before installing any software on company hardware.

 ## **Overview**
 This project aims to provide a standardized testing setup for turbomachinery-cases in Ansys Fluent through the Pythonic access with PyFluent.
 The functionalities are displayed in the following Feature-Matrix: